Is The Fur-Bearers a non-profit or a charity?

 Why can’t The Fur-Bearers have charitable status?

-In 1989, despite having had charitable status for decades, Revenue Canada (now the Canada Revenue Agency) contacted The Fur-Bearers stating that they “made a mistake” and that The Fur-Bearers should never have received charitable status in the first place.
 The Fur-Bearers was committed to showing the public the truth about the fur trade, however since charities in Canada cannot criticize a legal industry, our work was not considered a charitable endeavor.
-They also argued that we were spending more than the allowed 10% of our revenue on advocacy campaigns.
-Revenue Canada made it clear that unless The Fur-Bearers was willing to change its mandate, our charitable status would be “annulled”.
+Revenue Canada (now Canada Revenue Agency) stated that we were spending more than the allowed 10% of our revenue on advocacy campaigns.
+Revenue Canada made it clear that unless The Fur-Bearers was willing to change its mandate, our charitable status would be revoked.

 Photo: Article from the Toronto Star, January 5, 1998